devonzara/bouncer/readme.md

 ## Usage

 Adding roles and permissions to users is made extremely easy.
-You do not have to create a role or an permission in advance.
+You do not have to create a role or a permission in advance.
 Simply pass the name of the role/permission, and Bouncer will create it if it doesn't exist.

 > **Note:** the examples below all use the `Bouncer` facade.
 If you don't like facades, you can instead inject an instance of `Silber\Bouncer\Bouncer` into your class.